Certified Nursing Assistant Programs in Texas 2023: State-Approved Training and Licencing

 How long does it take to become a CNA in Texas?

 It typically takes about 4-8 weeks to become a CNA in Texas, depending on the amount of training and education taken.
-This includes the completion of a state-approved CNA program, which is at least 100 hours long and consists of 60 hours of class lecture and 40 hours of clinical skills training.
+This includes the completion of a state-approved CNA program, which is at least 100 hours long and consists of 60 hours of class lectures and 40 hours of clinical skills training.

 With the right dedication and effort, you can become a Certified Nursing Assistant in Texas within a few short months.

-How much is CNA in Texas?
+How much is a CNA in Texas?

 However, there are several ways to reduce the cost of the CNA class and exam.
 For example, some employers may offer tuition reimbursement or discounts for employees taking the CNA class.
 Additionally, some schools may offer scholarships or grants to help cover the cost of the CNA class and exam.